 The general import duty is applied to imported goods that originate from countries or territories that are not covered by any agreements or treaties with China, or if the place of origin is unknown.

 Like its name suggests, the MFN duty refers to the rates nations promise to use with other members of the World Trade Organisation, unless there is a unique trade arrangement between them.
-Since January 2022, China has lowered import tariffs on 954 products including anti-cancer drugs and medical products, environmentally-friendly manufacturing components and mineral resources – among others.
+According to an article by China Briefing, since January 2022, China has lowered import tariffs on 954 products including anti-cancer drugs and medical products, environmentally-friendly manufacturing components and mineral resources – among others.
 MFN duty is usually applied to the following:

 Goods imported to China from WTO member countries;